Achievements

 Second Place

-My solution involved developing word embeddings through Word2Vec and applying them on an ensemble of gradient-boosting models like XGBoost & LightGBM.
+The problem statement was to predict star ratings based on customers' textual feedback.
+My solution involved applying Word2Vec word embeddings on an ensemble of gradient-boosting models like XGBoost & LightGBM.

 Back to Home Page